 B i o g r a p h y

-In addition to touring with Joey DeFrancesco, he has enjoyed the honor of sharing the stage with many jazz greats including Eric Marienthal, Russell Malone, Les Mcann, Rene Marie, Jeff Hamilton, David Sanborn, and Dave Stryker.
+Wilson has had the honor of sharing the stage with jazz greats including Eric Marienthal, Russell Malone, Les McCann, René Marie, Jeff Hamilton, David Sanborn and Dave Stryker.
 He also teaches jazz guitar and music theory through private lessons.